maplibre/maplibre.github.io/src/content/bio/frank/index.md

 Work wise, I am employed by the TU Munich as a student assistant to work on our Roomfinder.
 We use `maplibre-gl-js` and `martin`.
-Given that the university has over 10k employees, I was unable to gain organizational sponsorship of Maplibre from the university.